 In the summer of 2001 I boarded a near-empty Qatar Airways flight to Doha.
 Reuniting with my family who’d recently moved there for my father’s new job, it was my first time living abroad.

-The residential blocks of the college were little more than a series of gray dormitory complexes, networks of small simple rooms set around a communal lounge and kitchen. ‘‘It doesn’t look like much but it’s actually pretty cosy’’ said Scott in an almost apologetic tone as we stood outside my new room.
+The residential blocks of Qatar Aeronautical College were little more than gray characterless slabs, each building an identikit of long, empty corridors with small simple rooms set around a communal lounge and kitchen. ‘‘It doesn’t look like much but it’s actually pretty cosy’’ said Scott in an almost apologetic tone as we stood outside my new room.